mrichar1/esp32-gps/README.md

 ## Testing & Performance

 This code has been successfully tested on a C3 Supermini (with a GPS device sending RTCM and NMEA messages) running `Caster` and `Server` NTRIP services, while also streaming location data to SW Maps via Bluetooth, or via USB serial.
 However in most real-world use these would be split to two separate devices, one Base station and one Rover.

+This module writes logs using the proprietary NMEA sentence `$PLOG` - this allows log messages to be interleaved with GPS data on the USB serial output without causing issues with anything consuming the stream.

 Any issues, features or comments, especially if tested on other ESP32 or equivalent hardware types, appreciated!